Dr. Natalie Hahn, interviewing rural Nigerian woman about dawa dawa, a local food that was being enriched with soybeans.

 As a fortunate Nebraskan with a 4-H and farm family background and a thirty-eight year career with the United Nations, primarily in Africa, I owe my home state a great deal with a rich heritage and privileged opportunities.
 On many occasions, my journalistic mother, Grayce Hahn Burney, and I visited many Nebraska schools and we found that most of the students had limited knowledge of world events, geography and cultures.
 The idea hit—an opportunity to provide information on global resources and fellowships for students and faculty throughout the state.
 Thus, the Malaika Foundation was founded in 1994.
 Malaika means “my angel” in Swahili, the primary language of Kenya and Tanzania.

 The Malaika focus has been enhanced with a shift in ensuring that Nebraska’s history must also be understood and recognized.
 As Dr. Robert Manley, a Nebraska Historian and teacher of mine at the University of Nebraska, so wisely advised, “you must know Nebraska before you can know the world”.
-Malaika has facilitated the organization of a book series featuring famous Nebraskans.
-The first book, Standing Bear of the Ponca, was released in 2013 by the University of Nebraska Press.
-Increased importance is also given to ensuring an understanding of the rich cultures and history of many new Nebraskans in our schools.
+Being a global ambassador requires an understanding of Nebraska heritage and family history.

 Our goal is preparing Nebraska’s students to be global citizens and ensuring the opportunity to experience other cultures while understanding and building upon Nebraska’s heritage.

 Dr. Natalie Hahn is a native af Polk, Nebraska and now lives in Central City and Lincoln, Nebraska.